db2zw/x6100-fw-mangler/README.md

  The modded Xiegu image includes this patches:
  * added a bluetoothd startup script from https://github.com/strijar/x6100_bt_patch, to allow easier pairing from the command line
  * patch https://github.com/busysteve/X6100-Bluetooth-Audio
- * the GUI APP for v1.1.7.1 is colour patched - cyan text colour instead of red (thx to DB2ZW)
  * disable automounting of random USB or MMC hotplug devices for now
  * enable bash as standard shell
  * add serial console helpers to copy with different sized terminal emulator, no more 80x24 if your terminal app behaves